red574890/TMMA-report-project/Readme.md

 This project spent around 10 months and eventually they can fully utilize ERP sytem.

+## Pain Point

+In their ERP system, the POS system and inventory system are separated.
+Their employee had to spend plenty of time integrating the sales data from both systems every month.
+Also, their business has some unique procedures that the standard system does not support.
+Therefore, I developed an application to integrate all the functions.

 ## File introduction
 ### [1.
 TMMAinfo.txt](https://github.com/red574890/TMMA-report-project/blob/main/TMMAinfo/TMMAinfo.txt)
 This file works as a config file.
 It records the following information for the MSSQL database.